Determination of Significance - Full EAF (Part 3)

 C. This Project may result in one or more significant adverse impacts on the environment, and an environmental impact statement must be prepared to further assess the impact(s) and possible mitigation and to explore alternatives to avoid or reduce those impacts.
 Accordingly, this positive declaration is issued.

 A. Negative Declarations

 If, after analysis, you have determined that none of the environmental impacts identified are significant, then check box 'A'.
 In this case, no additional study through an environmental impact statement is necessary and a negative declaration will be issued.
 Part 3 will serve as the negative declaration and a copy of this form should be filed as per the instructions on the form.
 Describe your reasoning behind this decision in a significance statement.

 If one or more significant adverse environmental impacts have been identified, but the project includes, or the lead agency requires mitigation to reduce or avoid it, then you may decide that an environmental impact statement is not necessary.
 If so, describe this reasoning in your Part 3 statement.
 Then, check box 'A' stating that the proposed action will not result in any significant adverse environmental impact.

 B. Conditional Negative Declarations

 If the action being considered is an Unlisted Action (6NYCRR 617.d), and one or more significant adverse impacts have been determined but that certain project changes or conditions will allow the adverse impacts to be substantively avoided or mitigated, the reviewing agency can declare this a conditioned negative declaration.
-See 6NYCRR 617.7 and the SEQR Handbook for full information on conditioned negative declarations.
+See 6NYCRR 617.7 (link leaves DEC website) and the SEQR Handbook for full information on conditioned negative declarations.